Hakosuka. What more can you say.

 Such race-bred sophistication didn’t come cheap however, and the GT-R version retailed with a ¥1.5M sticker, which was rather a lot more than the regular 2000GT Skyline which sold for ¥0.8M.

-Its first race was in May 1969 at the hugely fast Fuji raceway (which in those days had a wickedly quick, long banked corner leading onto the straight).
+Its first race was in May 1969 at the hugely fast Fuji raceway (which in those days had a wickedly quick, long banked corner leading off the pit straight).
 Its main competition that day would be the Toyota Corona 1600GT5, which was a twin cammed 2 valve 1.6L four which, in road trim, put out 110ps.
 Somewhat outgunned by the GT-R on the road, and so the race would prove, the GT-Rs coming home 1st and 2nd, lapping the poor Corona (yellow and red cars below) on the way to the chequered flag.

 The GT-R was so far ahead of everything else that it would go on to dominate its class absolutely.
 Other fast cars like the Fairlady 2000 roadster, the z432 version of the 240Z (also with the S20 motor) and the Toyota 2000GT were sports cars and so weren’t eligible for touring car racing.
 From May 1969 to January 1971, the PGC10 Skyline GT-R sedan would win every race it entered.
 Occasionally it would be beaten to the flag by a Z432 or say a Porsche 906 but they would be in different classes and so, the GT-R would still claim victory in the touring-car class.